Hooks Best Practices

 What data is collected

-Section titled “What data is collected”Hook telemetry may include:
+Section titled “What data is collected”Hook telemetry may include inputs (prompts, code) and outputs (decisions, reasons) unless disabled.

 Privacy settings